itseez3d/metaperson/docs/business-integration/js_api.md

 * `clientId` - CLIENT_ID of your developer account.
 * `clientSecret` - CLIENT_SECRET of your developer account.
 * `accessToken` - for enhanced security, you can provide an `accessToken` instead of exposing `clientId` and `clientSecret` in client-side code.
 The token should be obtained via [REST API](https://api.avatarsdk.com/samples/curl_metaperson_20/#authorization).
 Below is the CURL sample for getting the token.
-This parameter is only available in the Desktop version.

 ```js
 CLIENT_ID="xFXeBr4shmgHUiymYwW7sDOO9BbwtL3eJkCE3OKu"